 We are thankful to the many people involved in the Upper Columbia Spring Chinook and Steelhead Acclimation Project.
-Bonneville Power Administration funded the project; Roy Beaty administered the funding and contracting.
+Bonneville Power Administration funded the project; Rob Shull administered the funding and contracting.
 Tom Scribner, project manager, provided program oversight and direction.
-Kraig Mott provided oversight and management of the daily operation of the acclimation ponds, data collection, and data management.
-Methow FH staff Brandon Kilmer and Dave Dinsmore provided guidance and advice on facility operation.
+Kraig Mott provided oversight and management of the daily operation of the acclimation pond, data collection, and data management.
 We would also like to thank WDFW, USFWS, Chelan County PUD, Douglas County PUD, Grant County PUD, the HCP Hatchery Committees, and the PRCC Hatchery Sub-Committee for their willingness to use mitigation program hatchery fish in this Project.